calebomariba/NoShowUp-Analysis/README.md

 # NoShowUp-Analysis
-Analysis of data of no show up for medical appointmentsin Brazil.
+Analysis of data of no show up for medical appointments in Brazil.